 10.3 You may request a copy of our full conflicts of interest policy at any time.

 11. COMPLAINTS AND COMPENSATION

 11.1 We and ShareIn have established procedures in accordance with the Financial Conduct Authority's rules for the effective consideration of complaints.
-Please contact us to request a copy of our complaint handling policy.
-We will refer complaints relating to ShareIn to it on your behalf.
+You can find our complaints handling procedures here.

 11.2 If you are still unhappy with the outcome of a complaint, you may be able to refer the complaint to the Financial Ombudsman Service at South Quay Plaza, 183 Marsh Wall, London E14 9SR.
 Telephone 0800 023 4567 or email email@example.com.
 Further information, including information about eligibility for the Financial Ombudsman Service, is available at www.fos.org.uk.